Eterna Global Solutions

 Your team inspects • fit-checks • feedback • design revisions

-Prototype units are submitted to your engineering team for evaluation.
-This is the point where physical reality meets the 3D model — and where design refinements are captured before production commitment.
+Prototype units are submitted to your engineering team for evaluation and feedback before production commitment.

 First-Article Inspection (FAI)